-When Tel-Aviv was founded in 1909, Rothschild Boulevard was designated to be its main avenue.
-Today, in the heart of the city, Rothschild Boulevard is a major financial, commercial recreational, and culinary center.
+Establishing Tel Aviv in 1909, its founders designed Rothschild Boulevard as its main avenue.
+Today, Rothschild Boulevard is a major financial, commercial, recreational, and culinary center.

 Rothschild and Rothschild Boulevard

 In 1909, about 60 Jewish families purchased a sandy plot northeast of Neve Tsedek, wishing to establish another Jewish colony outside over-crowded Jaffa.
-Rothschild Boulevard was defined as the main east-west axis of the new colony.
-It was named in honor of Jewish philanthropist Edmond James de Rothschild.
-Tel-Aviv developed quickly, and within two decades, its original single-story houses were replaced with eclectic and International-style / Bauhaus-style buildings.
+They defined Rothschild Boulevard as the main east-west axis of the new colony, and named it in honor of Jewish philanthropist Edmond James de Rothschild.
+Tel Aviv developed quickly, and within two decades, its original single-story houses were replaced with eclectic and International-style / Bauhaus-style buildings.

 Being such a central street in Tel-Aviv, from the 1960s, high-rise buildings were added along the boulevard.
 However, strict rules of preservation were made to protect the historical buildings.
 Today, entrepreneurs continue to the develop the boulevard, while restoring its historical architectural masterpieces.